bogdanle/ConventionBasedRegistration/README.md

 # ConventionBasedRegistration
-This is simple project that adds convention-based registration support using built-in .NET IoC container.
+This is simple project that adds convention-based registration support for built-in .NET IoC container.

 # How to use it
 Add this line in your Program.cs:<br>